 Performance outcomes Acceptable outcomes Complies Comments For accepted development su ubject to requirements and assess sable developmen t Water supply for fire-fighting purposes PO1 Development where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o) maintains the safety of people and property by providing an adequate, accessible and reliable water supply for fire- fighting purposes which is safely located and has sufficient flow and pressure Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM- 003a-o) AO1.1 Where in a reticulated water service area, the on-site water supply has flow and pressure characteristics of 10 litres a second at 200 kPa.
 OR n/a Not applicable. characteristics.
 Note- A Bushfire hazard management plan must be prepared by suitably qualified persons in seeking to demonstrate compliance with the Performance outcome.
-AO1.2 Where access to the reticulated water network is not available, a minimum on site water storage of 5,000 litres is provided that must comprise: n/a Proposed Lot 17 (vacant lot) will contain a building envelope area of 3,800m2 outside
+AO1.2 Where access to the reticulated water network is not available, a minimum on site water storage of 5,000 litres is provided that must comprise: ~ The development will be conditioned to comply.

 Perf ormance outcomes Acceptable outcomes Complies Comments (a) a separate tank; or (b) a reserve section in the bottom part of the main water supply tank; or (c) a dam; or (d) a swimming pool.
-Note-Where a water tank is provided for fire-fighting purposes it is fitted with standard rural fire brigade fittings and the tank is provided with a hardstand area for heavy vehicles. of the bushfire hazard area.
-The existing structures on proposed Lot 18 are also outside of the bushfire hazard area.
-For a assessable development Land d use 'Busl 'Pote metro Busl map appro- haza the: (a) (b) (c) Note- manaa by sui seekir elopment within a hfire hazard area' and ential impact buffer (100 es)' identified on the hfire hazard overlay s (OM-003a-o) is opriate to the bushfire and risk having regard to the bushfire risk compatibility of development; the vulnerability of and safety risk to persons associated with the use; and consequences of bushfire in regard to impacts on essential infrastructure, buildings and structures. - A Bushfire hazard gement plan must be prepared tably qualified persons in ng to demonstrate compliance he Performance outcome.
-AO2 All buildings, structures, infrastructure and facilities associated with the following uses are located outside any area of the site located within a 'Bushfire hazard area' and a 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o): (a) child care centre; or (b) community care centre; or (c) correctional facility; or (d) educational establishment; or (e) emergency services; or (f) hospital; or (g) residential care facility; or (h) retirement facility; or (i) rooming accommodation; or (j) shopping centre; or (k) tourist park; or (l) tourist attraction. n/a Not applicable.
-Lot o design 'Busl 'Pote metro Busl map minir adve onfiguring a lot within a hfire hazard area' and ential impact buffer (100 es)' identified on the hfire hazard overlay s (OM-003a-o) mises the potential erse impacts of bushfire he safety of people, Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM- 003a-o) AO3.1 No new lots are created.
-OR Complies.
-Proposed Lot 17 (vacant lot) will contain a building envelope area of 3,800m2 outside of the bushfire hazard area.
+Note-Where a water tank is provided for fire-fighting purposes it is fitted with standard rural fire brigade fittings and the tank is provided with a hardstand area for heavy vehicles.
+For a assessable development - Land luse 'Busl 'Pote metro Busl map appro haza the: (a) (b) (c) Note- manaa by sui seekir elopment within a nfire hazard area' and ential impact buffer (100 es)' identified on the nfire hazard overlay s (OM-003a-o) is opriate to the bushfire rd risk having regard to the bushfire risk compatibility of development; the vulnerability of and safety risk to persons associated with the use; and consequences of bushfire in regard to impacts on essential infrastructure, buildings and structures. - A Bushfire hazard gement plan must be prepared tably qualified persons in ng to demonstrate compliance ne Performance outcome.
+AO2 All buildings, structures, infrastructure and facilities associated with the following uses are located outside any area of the site located within a 'Bushfire hazard area' and a 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o): (a) child care centre; or (b) community care centre; or (c) correctional facility; or (d) educational establishment; or (e) emergency services; or (f) hospital; or (g) residential care facility; or (h) retirement facility; or (i) rooming accommodation; or (j) shopping centre; or (k) tourist park; or (l) tourist attraction. n/a The application is not proposing to establish any of the nominated uses.
+Lot design F 'Busl 'Pote metro Busl map minir adve onfiguring a lot within a nfire hazard area' and ential impact buffer (100 es)' identified on the nfire hazard overlay s (OM-003a-0) nises the potential rse impacts of bushfire e safety of people, Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM- 003a-o) AO3.1 No new lots are created.
+OR ~ A bushfire hazard management plan will be conditioned.